 5 – Stay in a co-living apartment

-Co-living apartments like at Common.com are generally the same price as rentals, but luckily they include all utilities, washer/dryer, cleaning services, and free wifi.
+Co-living apartments like at Common.com are generally the same price as short-term rentals on cozycozy.com, but luckily they include all utilities, washer/dryer, cleaning services, and free wifi.
 Coliving at Common is great because you can also easily transfer between buildings if & when you want to move to a new neighborhood or city.

 6 – Be ready to explore

 Moving to a new city might come with a lot of little stresses, but it doesn’t have to be scary.
 Think of it as a new adventure!
 With the right attitude, and a willingness to explore your new home, you’ll be on the right path to truly love your new environment—and better prepared for the long-haul.

 7 – Come with a plan

 I’m a notorious notetaker and list-maker.
 When planning to move to a new city, it’s important to have some sort of plan.
 Make a list of the things you need to bring with you, the new things you may need to buy.

 Make a list of goals for living in your new city: things to do, tourist places to visit.
 It’s important to make a plan, but also remain flexible.